zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

    associated containers running based on your configuration.
 You can also use Slider cli script to check `status <#check-the-status>`__.

+-  Slider retries to launch Presto in case of failure in the same YARN application.
+   The YARN application will be still in ``RUNNING`` state during this retry phase.
+   It ultimately kills the job after 5 unsuccessful retrials.

 -  If you have used `labels <#using-yarn-label>`__ your COORDINATOR and WORKER components will be running on nodes which were 'labeled'.